 Judy Holding is a Melbourne based artist who has been practising for over thirty years.
 In 1977, she completed her Diploma of Fine Art at Monash University and since then has exhibited extensively in solo and group exhibitions across Australia.
-In 2002, she exhibited in Le Sei Stagioni della Terra Australiana at the Monash University Centre in Prato, Italy and in 2007 was a finalist in the Montalto Sculpture Prize.
-Most recently, she was a finalist in the 2016 Swan Hill Print & Drawing Acquisitive Award and has been shortlisted for the 2016 National Works on Paper Award at the Mornington Peninsula Regional Gallery for her artist book – ‘Diary 1’.
+Judy’s practice is underpinned by regular travel and research trips to the Northern Territory as well as numerous residencies overseas including Italy, Ireland, Nepal and India.
+Judy has been a finalist in many awards including, most recently the 2020 Mornington Peninsula Regional Gallery National Works on Paper Award and the 2018 Montalto Sculpture Prize.
+In 2009, she was the winner of the Banyule Award for Works on Paper.
 Her work is represented in collections throughout Australia including the National Gallery of Australia, Artbank, Museum & Art Gallery of the Northern Territory, Monash University, Melbourne (Rare Books and Prints Collection), Benalla and Shepparton regional galleries.